jampp/sharedbuffers/README.rst

 From then on, `SomeStruct` can be used as any other type when declaring field types.

 High-level typed container classes can be created by inheriting the proper base class.
-Currently, there are only arrays and mappings of two kinds: string-to-object, and uint-to-object
+Currently, there are three kind of mappings supported: string-to-object, uint-to-object and a generic object-to-object.
+The first two are provided for efficiency's sake; use the generic one when the others won't do.

 .. code:: python